tginsberg/gatherers4j/docs/gatherers4j/content/changelog/_index.md

 + Implement `mapIndexed()` to perform a mapping operation given the element being mapped and its zero-based index
 + Implement `peekIndexed()` to peek at each element and its zero-based index
++ Implement `sampleFixedSize()` to randomly sample a fixed number of elements from a stream
++ Implement `samplePercentage()` to randomly sample a percentage of the stream elements
 + Rename `IndexedValue` to `WithIndex`, for consistency (matching `WithCount` and `WithOriginal`)

 ## v0.9.0